cnlohr/cnballpit-vrc/README.md

 Right now, I haven't quite got the unity packages able to be exported, but you can clone and use the prefabs.

+If you use this ballpit, I would appreciate a call out, but all code that is mine is under the MIT/x11 license.

 Credits:
  * D4rkPl4y3r for all the tech help and the original VRChat ball pit fiend.
  * Lleallo designed the map.